jonatanblue/travelping/README.md

 # Travelping

-On a train, over 4G, connection drops in and out, I want to know:
+When I'm on a train, over 4G, and the connection drops in and out, I want to know:

 **How bad is my connection?**